-Yema Cake with custard frosting is a yummy soft, fluffy Filipino cake and is made by a cake mixture consisting cake flour, baking powder, salt, sugar, egg yolks, milk, coconut oil and vanilla extract. it has been frosted with yema frost made of egg yolks, condensed milk and evaporated milk.
-Follow our recipe to make this steamed yema cake in your home
+Yema Cake is a soft Filipino cake and is made by a pan baking cake batter consisting cake flour, baking powder, salt, sugar, egg yolks, milk, coconut oil and vanilla extract and with Meringue made with egg whites, cream tartar and sugar. it has been frosted with yema frost made of egg yolks, condensed milk and evaporated milk.
+Follow our Yema Cake with custard frosting recipe to make this steamed yema cake in your home.

 YEMA CAKE WITH FROSTING